aragon/aragon-wiki/docs/meetings/community/write-ups/cm06/luis.md

 #### Strategy
 - Thought about ways VCs interested into the Aragon ecosystem can invest funds into developing it
 - Also thought of how to invest some of the token sale funds into the ecosystem without much friction/without becoming VCs (that’s not our focus)
-- Worked alongside with Maria, Jorge and Placeholder on the grants program
+- Worked alongside with Maria, Jorge and third parties on this
-- Commented on Aragon Labs proposals

 #### Dev
 - Worked on the new website